tony-aw/tinycodet/README.md

-# 6 String infix operators
+# 5 String infix operators

-The `tinyoperators` R package implements infix operators for string arithmetic and sub-setting, as well some of their in-place modifier equivalents.
+The `tinyoperations` R package implements infix operators for string arithmetic and sub-setting, as well some of their in-place modifier equivalents.
 For consistency, and to avoid masking other common operators, all string-related operators start with `%s`, where the “s”